 I do not think He got an angel to do it.
 I think He did it Himself as a lesson to them so that they could see that He was the prime mover in all of this.
 He was doing it because He wanted to help them.
 He was giving them a gift and He was also showing that the consequences of sin could only be corrected by His action.
 He had to be the One to make it happen.

-So what it stands for is God doing something for us on a spiritual level.
+What it stands for is God doing something for us on a spiritual level.
 And, as I said, it is something that God must do as a consequence of sin to correct the evil that is going on.
 If He does not do it, it does not happen.
 So He made them tunics of skin.

 The Hebrew word for ‘tunics’ is kuttonet.
 The etymology of this word is actually interesting as it makes its way through language.
 Do you know what it is now in English?
 Cotton.
 Because these tunics eventually were mostly made of linen, and the word has come down to us as ‘cotton.’
 But kuttonet means ‘coverings.’
-Now it later became more specified as certain tunics, but the original word underneath it all is ‘a covering.’
+It later became more specified as certain tunics, but the original word underneath it all is ‘a covering.’

 Psalm 32:1 Blessed is he whose transgression is forgiven, whose sin is covered.